Lemonszz/Biome-Makeover-Docs/content/notes/mob/mushroom_trader.md

 ## Behavior
 Mushroom Traders will trade the [Button Mushrooms Music Disc](notes/item/discs) along with other Mushroom related items from both Vanilla Minecraft and Biome Makeover.

+Mushroom Traders will not learn any more trades.